bbolker/discretization/body.md

 ## Acknowledgements

 Thanks to Jonathan Dushoff for conversations on these topics over many years.
 Dana Karelus, Daniel Turek, and Jeff Walker provided useful input: Noam Ross encouraged me to finally submit the paper; Tara Bolker gave advice on straw men; three anonymous reviewers gave useful feedback.
 This work was supported by multiple NSERC Discovery grants.
+I used Microsoft Copilot to remind me of the term "epistemic uncertainty".

 # References